Hackney Power Station: History

-The "A" station, opened in 1901, was built by the Borough of Hackney.
+The "A" station, opened on 31 October 1901, was built by the London Borough of Hackney.
+The Millfields site was selected because it had abundant River Lea Navigation water for cooling and allowed for barge-bourne coal delivery.
+By 1918 most factory machinery in Hackney was powered by electricity.
+It began to bulk supply electricity to Stoke Newington in 1928.
+The first alternating current transformer was connected in 1931, Hackney Power Station had been selected to form part of the National Grid Scheme operated by the Central Electricity Board.
+The site suffered no major incedents during WWII.

 Upon nationalisation of the electricity industry in 1948, the power station passed to the British Electricity Authority.
-It originally burned local refuse as well as coal.
+It also burned local refuse.
 The A station closed in 1969.

 Following nationalisation, a "B" station was built, coming to use between 1954 and 1957.
 The B station was itself closed on 25 October 1976 with a generating capacity of 92 MW.
 It has been partially demolished, a sub-station remaining in part of the original buildings.

 Coal was originally shipped up the Navigation from the Thames.
 However, in later years, as lighterage declined, up to thirty lorries per day transported coal to the station; the station was isolated from the railway system by the Lea and Hackney Marshes.

 In 1967 it was reported by a resident that coal dust from lorries delivering coal to Hackney power station "lies like a black carpet in the front of our houses".
 A Ministry of Transport spokesman said that delivering coal to the station by road instead of barges saved £33,450 a year.